HamidMoghul/anemia/README.md

 #### Where users can get help with your project
-Appreciate your feedback through comment or pull requests.
+Appreciate your feedback through comments or pull requests.